ginkgo-project/ginkgo/README.md

     segment of the benchmark suite will be run.
 Default is `1`.
 *   `SYSTEM_NAME=<name>` - the name of the system where the benchmarks are being run.
 This option only changes the directory where the benchmark results are stored.
-It can be used to avoid overwritting the benchmarks if multiple systems share the same filesystem, or when copying the results between systems.
+It can be used to avoid overwriting the benchmarks if multiple systems share the same filesystem, or when copying the results between systems.
 Default is `unknown`.